NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 # Let's get started.

 ### Here are some things to take note if you have experience with Re-Frame:
-- A selector behaves the same was as a sub in Re-Frame
+- A selector behaves the same way as a sub in Re-Frame.
-- A dispatch emits actions that are the same as events in Re-Frame
+- A dispatch emits actions that are the same as events in Re-Frame.
-- The store is the same as a db in Re-Frame
+- The store is the same as a db in Re-Frame.
 - The configureStore function is the same as the initialize-db event in Re-Frame.
 The extra touch is the parameters are all the reducers we use.

 ## Creating our Feature + Slice